-Join this respected graduate Engineering program at North Carolina A&T State University — America's largest public HBCU, the country's top producer of African American engineers and the leader in percentage of engineering master’s degrees awarded to women.
+Join this respected graduate Engineering program at North Carolina A&T State University — America's largest public HBCU and the country's top producer of African American engineers.
 This program focuses on the following four research areas:

 - Computer engineering